Where in the World

 So Lewis was given a gigantic task, and he worked at it diligently, looking for answers from the sky, night and day.

 In 1803, when preparations for the expedition were under way, only a very few locations on their projected route between St. Louis and the Pacific Ocean were known, in the new sense.
-In 1792 the Boston trading-ship captain David Gray determined the latitude (46 degrees, 39 minutes North) and longitude of the mouth of the Columbia River, as well as points along the lower Columbia River, including today's Portland, Oregon.
+In 1792 the Boston trading-ship captain Robert Gray (1755-1806) determined the latitude (46 degrees, 39 minutes North) and longitude of the mouth of the Columbia River, as well as points along the lower Columbia River, including today's Portland, Oregon.
 The following year the Canadian fur trader David Thompson did the same for the Mandan Villages: 47 degrees and some minutes North latitude; 101 degrees and some minutes West longitude.
 The rest of the Northwest was, cartographically speaking, afloat somewhere in terrestrial space.

 The mouth of the river Lewis called Maria's was one of those "remarkable points," all the more so because of its potential as a trading-post site.
 He figured it was at 47 degrees, 46 minutes, 50.2 seconds North, which is about nine miles south of where it "really" was.
 His error is partly attributable to his assumption that the earth is a perfect sphere, whereas actually there is about a 27-mile difference between equatorial and polar circumference, and the length of a degree varies correspondingly.